Adobe-Marketing-Cloud/analytics-java-library/README.md

 More information about preparing a report can be found in the Adobe analytics [documentation](https://marketing.adobe.com/developer/documentation/analytics-reporting-1-4/get-started).

+### Iterating over bookmarked reports
+Sometimes it's more convenient to fetch a ReportDescription directly from an existing bookmarked report on the Analytics website.
+Here is how to iterate over the bookmarks:

+    ReportSuiteMethods suiteMethods = new ReportSuiteMethods(client); //client is created as above List<BookmarkFolder> folders = suiteMethods.getBookmarksFolders();
+    for (BookmarkFolder folder : folders) {
+        System.out.println("Bookmarked reports in folder " + folder.getName());
+        for (Bookmark bookmark : folder.getBookmarks()) {
+            System.out.println("  " + bookmark.getName());
+            ReportDescription desc = bookmark.getDescription();
+            // now it's possible to pass the desc object to the API queue method
+            // in order to get the actual report, as shown above.
+        }
+    }

+### Getting a bookmarked report by name
+It's also possible to get a bookmarked report directly by name:

+    ReportSuiteMethods suiteMethods = new ReportSuiteMethods(client); //client is created as above ReportDescription desc = suiteMethods.getReportDescriptionByBookmarkName("your-bookmark-name");

 ### Adding an user

 `PermissionsMethods` class allows to create a new user: